Radranger/DH2323-Computer-Graphics-Procedural/README.md

 ### 2024-05-10

 Anteckning Alex: Step 3 in the process, creating a target point that’s an empty game object attached to the body, this empty game object will be named ”Body target”.
 We’ll have a new script that raycasts it to the ground.
 When it has moved forward a certain distance from its current position, the legs should update to a new standard position based on the body’s position.
 Currently attempting at implementing four tagers, one for each leg, instead of having one whole target for all four legs.

+### 2024-05-12

+Worked on finding relevant academic papers for the report.
+Found one "Procedural locomotion of multilegged characters in dynamic environments" which seemed very similar to our own implementation so we continued from there.
+Some points in the report has been written down and expanded upon.